hyperledger-archives/grid-rfcs/0000-catalog.md

 ### CatalogUpdateAction

-CatalogUpdateAction adds a new catalog to state.
+CatalogUpdateAction updates a new catalog to state.
 The transaction should be submitted by an agent, which is identified by its signing key, acting on behalf of the organization that corresponds to the owner in the update transaction.
 (Organizations and agents are defined by the Pike smart contract.)